10 Ugly Truth on Malaysia Express Buses from Singapore You Can’t Avoid

 The issue here is that you would not be watching the road when you are sleeping or merely closing your eyes for a rest.
 Drivers are sometimes caught dozing off while driving at night.
 Genting Highlands Casino in Pahang is a hill resort with curvy roads.
 Some drivers ramp at high speed on these spiral routes.
 As the altitude increases, the visibility reduces due to the foggy road condition.
 Sleepiness and dangerous driving are your concerns at night due to numerous reported accidents at Genting.

-We feel embarrassed to approach the driver out of the blue requesting for a pause with many pairs of eyes watching us.
-We are just ‘so Asian’, perpetually feeling self-conscious on our behaviour.
+We feel embarrassed to approach the driver out of the blue requesting a pause with many pairs of eyes watching us.
+We are just ‘so Asian’, perpetually feeling self-conscious about our behaviour.
 You need to know that there is no toilet inside the buses going to Malaysia from Singapore.
 If you want the driver to stop for a toilet break, tell him.
 Avoid eating and drinking too much on the bus journey.

 There is no perfect or best bus company around in my opinion.
 It will be hard to control the drivers if there is a shortage in the market.
 It is likely that you might meet some of the incidents above.
 The more you know, the better you manage your expectation.
 Tell us, which ugly truth above irks you the most?